salabs/TestArchiver/test_archiver/schemas/README.md

 -   `setup_elapsed` total time of the item setup (milliseconds)

--   `critical` weather the test is critical or not (boolean, Robot Framework specific null in other cases)
+-   `critical` whether the test is critical or not (boolean, Robot Framework specific null in other cases)

 ### Data linked to results objects